Rhythmblue/Sign-Language-Datasets/README.md

 - `source_path`: the path where original data stored
 - `target_path`: the path where lmdb will be stored
 - `target_tmp_path`: the path where transformed images stored.
-If `-tt ...` not set, temporal `.jpg` file will be deleted after stored in LMDB.
+If `-tt ...` not set, temporary `.jpg` file will be deleted after stored in LMDB.

 ## RWTH-PHOENIX-Weather 2014 (German SL)